Bhupesh-V/Bhupesh-V.github.io/_posts/2021-01-29-areyouok-keep-your-urls-healthy-github-actions-golang.md

         run: rm report.github
 ```

-Our workflow will execute every 30 days, then download a fresh copy of areyouok using curl.
+Our workflow will execute every 30 days then downloads a fresh copy of areyouok using curl & executes it inside the repo.
+Note the report format is `github` here.
+Its largely HTML but is compatible with GitHub's commonmark markdown renderer.

 > Make sure you set the executable permissions on areyouok once downloaded